August 7, 2025

 Sarah Perez

-Airbnb CEO Brian Chesky says AI chatbots aren’t a replacement for Google referrals yet but sees AI as a lead generator for travel bookings.
+Airbnb CEO Brian Chesky says AI chatbots aren't a replacement for Google referrals yet, highlighting AI's evolving role in travel bookings.